 - You think you are not good enough and your partner deserves better.
 And your partner feels the same for which he/she chooses to go around with others.

 - Because you are cheating, you feel your partner has the tenacity to do the same.

 In either case, It might help you to resolve the issue.
-If both partners are losing confidence in their relationship, then counseling might help them.
+If both partners are losing confidence in their relationship, then counselling might help them.

-Now, if these three are the cause of the problem, they may lead to anger, ego, stubbornness, pride, jealousy and so much more.
-This disrupts a relation further.
+Now, if these are the cause of the problem, they may lead to anger, ego, stubbornness, pride, jealousy and so much more.
+This disrupts relationships further.